Westlake-Student-Council/vito/classes/dialogue-structure.md

 email_address   | varchar(50)   | email address of the person asking the question
 question        | varchar(500)  | text of the question content
 answer          | varchar(500)  | text of the answer content
-isAnswered      | bool(tinyint) | true or false; whether or not the question has been answered. default: false time_submitted  | timestamp     | auto-generated
+is_answered      | bool(tinyint) | true or false; whether or not the question has been answered. default: false time_submitted  | timestamp     | auto-generated